 As a small business owner, enhancing your culture could be vital to retaining your employees.
 When a company has a strong culutre, it leads to happier employees who are more likely to enjoy work and be more engaged with your customers and business.

 So what is company culture?
 A company’s culture is a combination of multiple factors including work environment, values, behaviors, attitudes, company mission, leadership styles, communication, expectations, goals, and ethics.
-Culture is important to employees because they are more likely to be happy and satisfied at work when their needs and values align with their employers.

 Here are 7 tips for improving your workplace culture and overall employee satisfaction.

 - Establish and integrate company values into everything you do.
 Start off by defining the core values that are the most important to your company.
 Once these have been established, communicate these values every chance you get and ensure you’re exemplifying these values with your actions.
 Some ways you can integrate your values into every day are: teach your values and their significance to new employees, remind employees of the importance of your values in meetings and communications, and when creating external communication make sure the message reflects your company’s values.

 - Have a well-defined company mission.
 If you’re a new business, define your reason for existing and overall vision for what you want your business to become.
 If you’re an established business, look back on these things to make sure they’re still relevant and determine if you need to make adjustments.

 - Be the example.
 As a leader, you set the tone for your business’s culture and are an example to all employees.
 Your actions, values, and words need to reinforce the culture your business is building.

 - Provide opportunities for employee development.
 Come up with some ways you can help your current employees develop in their role and talk to them about their potential to advance to new positions within the business.
 Some simple ways to encourage employee development are through webinars, conferences, trade shows, or LinkedIn Learning.
 Showing your employees that you care about their personal and career development gives them greater motivation.